TEALSK12/2nd-semester-introduction-to-computer-science/units/supplemental/calculator_canada.md

 5. _Making_ - Task project management processes (task management schedule) to work collaboratively to coordinate production, ensuring that your software goals are met
 6. _Sharing_ - Share progress; design an how to promote product with end-users; critically reflect on design thinking and processes, identify new design goals and future work

+Clarify with the students that the Testing phase here refers to testing the prototype design, and not seeing if program code works.

 Reference: [BC Computer Programming 11 - Curricular Competency](https://curriculum.gov.bc.ca/curriculum/adst/11/computer-programming)

 ### Progress Tracking